How Do I Bring A Common Law Claim For Damages For My Work Injury?

 The Workers’ Compensation & Rehabilitation Act 2003 and associated Regulations govern the procedural requirements for bringing and pursuing a Common Law Claim for Damages.

 This also maintains the awards of damages in relation to work injury claims in Queensland.

 If you want to bring a common law claim for damages over a work injury, then you need to read and understand the act before you start, but we have some other resources to try to help you as well.

 I Need Help Understanding The Workers' Compensation & Rehabilitation Act

-We'll help you navigate the provisions of the Workers' Compensation & Rehabilitation Act 2003 and Regulations as it can be quite complex.
+There is no cost for the call or to speak to our lawyers, and you’re under no obligation.
+We’ll help you navigate the provisions of the Workers’ Compensation & Rehabilitation Act 2003 and Regulations as it really can be quite complex.

 Frequently Asked Questions

 - How much compensation will I receive for my injuries?

 - How is past and future economic loss compensation calculated?